 The Fund is short of its benchmark duration.
-It has an overweight to the taxable municipal and non-agency asset-backed securities markets, favoring the more highly rated and more liquid securities within those sectors.
-We continue to favor moving higher in quality and liquidity as monetary and fiscal conditions become more restrictive.
+It has a heavy overweight to taxable municipals and non-agency asset-backed securities.
+Within these markets, we focus on the higher-rated and more liquid securities.
+As monetary and fiscal policy become tighter, we favor moving up in quality and liquidity.

 Why Should Investors Consider Investing in This Fund?